-Claim Administrator - means Blue Cross and Blue Shield of Texas, a division of Health Care Service Corporation and the Plan's third-party administrator, when providing claims administration.
+Claim Administrator - means BCBSTX, a division of Health Care Service Corporation and the Plan's third-party administrator, when providing claims administration.

 Clinical Trial - a scientific study designed to identify new health services that improve health outcomes.
 In a Clinical Trial, two or more treatments are compared to each other and the Participant is not allowed to choose which treatment he or she will receive.